Skip to Content

 Instructions

-• Peel, core and quarter the apples and place in a saucepan with a small amount of water.
-Place on the hob over a medium-high heat with the lid on and cook for 4 minutes, you don’t want to cook the apples, merely soften them slightly.
-Take off the heat and stir through the ground cinnamon before transferring to an round oven proof dish (approximately 20cm in diameter).
+• Peel, core and quarter the apples and place in a saucepan with the ground cinnamon and water.
+Place on the stove top over a medium-high heat and cook for 4-5 minutes to soften the apples slightly.

 • Place the flour, sugar, salt and margarine in a large mixing bowl and rub together with your fingers until you have the consistency of breadcrumbs.